<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2332164&amp;fmt=gif">

 • Sales and negotiation simulations: Sales is another area in which team members usually need a robust foundation of real-world experience and practice perfecting their craft.
 With human-centered, AI-supported simulation learning, salespeople can freely practice their techniques and selling points with a digitized learning assistant, refining these skills without risking business opportunities.

-How to Design Learning Simulations for Maximum Effectiveness
+How to Design Skills Practice Learning for Maximum Effectiveness

 High-level learning and corporate training initiatives were formerly reserved for large corporations and those with the capital to invest in costly technology.
 However, recent advancements in AI have made these avenues for learning more accessible to a wider range of organizations, both in terms of cost and implementation.

-The Regis Company’s ReX AI is one example of this type of technological breakthrough.
-This powerful tool works in tandem with our SimGate™ platform to develop skill practice experiences for any audience, industry, or challenge in days instead of weeks.
-Plus, ReX AI is human-centered, so you have complete control over the content.
+The Regis Company’s Design Co-Author is one example of this type of technological breakthrough.
+This powerful tool works within the SimGate™ Skills Practice Platform to develop skill practice experiences for any audience, industry, or challenge in days instead of weeks.
+Plus, the design co-author is human-centered, so you have complete control over the content.

 When design and development remain learner-centric, AI can accelerate quality program design, and organizations can maximize the learning potential of their workforce.
 This is the essence of AI-supported, human-centered design.